tAndreani/airr-standards/docs/standards/minutes_ministd.rst

 =========

 *  DataRep decision on ``organism`` field
-*  DataRep on Set 6
+*  DataRep is now the owner MiAIRR Set 6 fields
 *  Object definition for ``receptor`` and ``cell`` (see `Christian's comment of 2019-12-24`_ on `#273`_)
 *  List of To-Does for MiAIRR v2 (`#305`_)